tatsumoto-ren/tatsumoto-ren.github.io/blog/japanese-fonts.md

 First and foremost, ensure that you have generated the Japanese [locale](https://wiki.archlinux.org/title/Locale).
 You may have font-rendering issues if you don't do that.
-Uncomment the languages you use in `/etc/locale.gen`:
+Uncomment the languages you use in `/etc/locale.gen` by removing the `#`s from their corresponding lines.

 ```
 en_US.UTF-8 UTF-8